dunklesToast/XMRigFrontend/README.md

 ## Installation
-##### GitHub Pages Version (more Up2Date)
+##### GitHub Pages Version
 If you don't have a WebServer you can simply use the Version on [GitHub Pages](https://dunklestoast.github.io/XMRigFrontend/index.html).
 All requests to the miner are made directly from your Device.
 If you use the GitHub Pages Version there is no need too Setup a Server!
+If you use Chrome and your Miner has no HTTPS, you need click on the Shield in the Addressbar and Allow "Unsafe Scripts".

 ##### SelfHosted
 If you like to host this page yourself, simply drag and drop the 3 Files to your WebServer.
 All dependencies are loaded from cdn.js to make the installation as simple as possible.
 But if you want to, you can replace them easily!